Arhunov/rag-mistral-k8s/README.md

     # To clear the existing collection before indexing:
     docker-compose exec backend python update.py --drop
     ```
-5.  **Access UI:** The Gradio UI will be available at `http://localhost:7860/gradio`.
+6.  **Access UI:** The Gradio UI will be available at `http://localhost:7860/gradio`.

+    ---

     ### Option 2: Deployment on Kubernetes (Minikube)

     This simulates a production-like deployment.
 The following instructions are for PowerShell but can be adapted for Linux/macOS.

-1.  **Start Minikube:** Allocate sufficient resources and enable GPU access if available.
+4.  **Start Minikube:** Allocate sufficient resources (tested with 12gb memory and 5 CPU) and enable GPU access if available.
     ```powershell
-    minikube start --cpus=5 --memory=12000 --driver=docker --gpus all
+    minikube start --cpus= --memory= --driver=docker --gpus all
     ```
-2.  **Set Docker Environment:** Point your local Docker client to the Docker daemon inside Minikube.
+5.  **Set Docker Environment:** Point your local Docker client to the Docker daemon inside Minikube.
 This ensures images are built within the cluster's context.
     ```powershell
     # For PowerShell
     & minikube -p minikube docker-env | Invoke-Expression
     # For Linux/macOS
     # eval $(minikube -p minikube docker-env)
     ```
-3.  **Build Images:** Build the Docker images using Docker Compose.
+6.  **Build Images:** Build the Docker images using Docker Compose.
 The images will be stored in Minikube's Docker daemon.
     ```bash
     docker-compose build
     ```
-4.  **Deploy to Kubernetes:** Apply the manifest files located in the `k8s/` directory.
+7.  **Deploy to Kubernetes:** Apply the manifest files located in the `k8s/` directory.
     ```bash
     kubectl apply -f k8s/
     ```
-5.  **Access the Application:**
+8.  **Access the Application:**
     *   Find the frontend pod name: `kubectl get pods`.
     *   Forward the port from the pod to your local machine.
         ```bash